 This legendary floating restaurant is for eating, drinking and having fun!
 The galley team onboard the vessel is young and energetic, serving tasty food made from the freshest local selection.

 Eating out in Knysna can become a whole new experience as a family activity.

 This wonderful floating restaurant offers a wide dining selection from the a la carte menu, has a bar on each of the upper and lower decks and is fully enclosed.
 The John Benn is an ideal venue for corporate functions, staff parties and weddings, or simply to have a good time!

 Overnight in Knysna.

-Breakfast at the hotel.
 Depart on a full day Oudtshoorn Tour which includes Cango Caves, Cango Wildlife Ranch and Safari Ostrich Farm.

 Cango Caves-The spectacular Cango Caves are a subterranean wonderland of magnificent stalactite and stalagmite rock formations that attracts thousands of visitors annually.
 They extend more than two kilometres into the Swartberg Mountains and visitors can take guided tours that wind through narrow passageways and steep stairways linking the massive caverns.

 Cango Wildlife Ranch-The Cango Wildlife Ranch promotes awareness and conservation of endangered species, while encouraging supervised interaction – making this a wonderful destination for children of all ages.
 Housing the oldest and largest cheetah contact centre worldwide, visitors can view these powerful, speedy cats in a natural bushveld environment from elevated walkways.
 From predators of the land to predators of the water, visitors can then move on to the crocodile and alligator enclosures to study more of the world’s most dangerous beasts.